nathanaelmeister/Lee-_Sebastian_-_Op.30_-_Cello_School/README.md

 # Sebastian Lee
 ## Violoncello School; Op.30

+Including:

-Including lectures (one voice) and scales and technical exercises.
+- lectures (one voice)
+- scales and
+- technical exercises for bowing and position changes.

 There are going to be 4 books: